Writing Life. Varlam Shalamov: Biography and Poetics

 This project focuses on the publication of a monograph on the Russian author Varlam Shalamov (1907-1982), who has moved into the international spotlight in recent decades.

 This project will address this lacuna by examining Shalamov’s body of work (with special attention to his prose) and the problem of narrating human life after Auschwitz and after the Gulag.
 The project integrates multiple research perspectives, including philological and biographical approaches as well as ones from literary studies and cultural history.
-In terms of the complex relationship between life and writing after the Gulag, it takes up Shalamov’s use of literary form to analyze his oeuvre and his aesthetic explorations from the 1920s/1930s to the 1970s.
+In terms of the complex relationship between life and writing after the Gulag, this project tracks Shalamov’s use of literary form to analyze his oeuvre and his aesthetic explorations from the 1920s/1930s to the 1970s.
 His extremely fragmented life and the socio-cultural context of the Soviet Union also inform the analysis of his works.
-In the monograph, these caesuras will constitute the point of departure from which the various stages of Shalamov’s intellectual biography are then reconstructed with the poetics of his literary texts as the foundation.
+In the monograph, these caesuras will constitute the points of departure from which the various stages of Shalamov’s intellectual biography are then reconstructed with the poetics of his literary texts as the foundation.

 Franziska Thun-Hohenstein: Ästhetische Distanztechniken bei Schalamow und Brecht